“Fabulously located, charming apartments for 2-10 with a shared pool, secret beach, and gasp-inducing panoramic sea views”

 - Satellite TV

 Kitchenettes are fairly basic, best suited for preparing light meals (apart from Casa Grande’s which is large and well-equipped).
 There are hobs but no ovens; all come with dishwashers and Nespresso machines.
 Every apartment has at least one fabulous alfresco dining area, which you’ll want to make the most of.
-So, stock up on groceries (or request that house manager Paola does it before you arrive for a small fee) in Piazza dei Mulini.
+So, stock up on groceries (or request that house manager Dana does it before you arrive for a small fee) in Piazza dei Mulini.
 There's an Italian takeaway here too if you don't fancy cooking, plus you can have breakfast at adjoining hotel, Marincanto.

 Ten minutes' walk away, Positano is lined with wonderful restaurants - everything from pizzerias to fine dining.
-There's a welcome book in each apartment with recommendations, and Paola will help with reservations.
+There's a welcome book in each apartment with recommendations, and Dana will help with reservations.
 We loved Da Adolfo for long beachside lunches, Le Sirenuse for upmarket cocktails, sushi at the Champagne and Seafood Bar, or Buca di Bacco for a family-run Italian that overlooks Spiaggia Grande.

 - Coffee maker

 - Dinner by arrangement

 - Hob or stove

 - Restaurants nearby

 - Shopping service